Civility and Civil Conversations

 This Edutopia video provides norms and debate practices.

 Mr. Salciccioli provides high schoolers with definitions and effective tools for debate.
+He describes techniques people use that are not effective and guidelines for respectful debate.

 The Scout Mindset is a model for civil conversations.
 Dr. Kait Pressnall gives simple guidance for using curiosity to keep conversations civil.